-Do I need to exchange my licence?
+Do I need to exchange my UK driving licence in France?

 - colour photocopy of both sides of your driving licence

 - photocopy of your proof of identity (passport)

 - photocopy of proof of residence (utilities bill or similar dated less than three months)

 - photocopy of both sides of a document proving residence in France for at least 6 months (eg lease, employment contract, tax notification…)